The world’s largest community of artists exploring the impact of AI on art, culture and society.

-AIArtists.org curates historic works by pioneers in Artificial Intelligence art.
-Scroll down to explore our community of AI artists and the critical questions they’re investigating, discover AI art tools to use in your creative practice, learn about AI Art history, or explore ethical issues in AI.
+AIArtists.org curates historic works by pioneers in Artificial Intelligence art, and is the world’s first clearinghouse for AI’s impact on art and culture.
+Scroll down to explore our community of AI artists and the critical questions they’re investigating, discover AI art tools to use in your creative practice, learn about AI Art history, or learn about ethical issues in AI.
 AIArtists.org is founded and curated by Marnie Benney.

 Themes Explored By Our Artists:

 AI is not only transforming our ability to create, but posing critical questions about our relationship with technology.
 Will AI be our greatest invention, or our last one?
 Our community of artists is exploring important questions raised by Ai through their art.
 For example, how can AI expand human creativity?
 How can we use AI to mirror back our humanity and learn about ourselves?
 How can we avoid embedding bias and discrimination into the datasets used to train AI?
 How can we navigate intimacy and privacy with intelligent machines?
 Will AI help or hurt our chances of living sustainably on this planet?

 Can AI be autonomously creative in a meaningful way?
 How can AI help us learn about our collective imagination?
 Can AI make a building become conscious?
 How can artists build creative and improvisational partnerships with AI?
 How can we ensure certain populations aren’t marginalized by AI systems?
 Can Ai write poetry and screenplays?
 Can Ai learn what moves us aesthetically, and create genuinely beautiful new forms?
 What does a machine see when it looks at the depth and breadth of our human experience?
 Can AI paintings, AI music albums or robot art be as moving as works made by humans?

 Explore Our Free Resources:

 What is Artificial Intelligence (AI) artwork?